 The Advanced Search permits users to limit results to include only transactional forms and exclude civil forms, and litigation forms.
 The Advanced Search also permits users to conduct keyword searches in the form title instead of (or in addition to) a full-text search of the agreement.

-Lexis Advance itself has a Business & Corporate Law practice area which includes business and corporate law related cases, laws and regulations, and forms.
+The main Lexis+ "Legal Research" section has a Business & Corporate Law practice area which includes business and corporate law related cases, laws and regulations, and forms.

 ©Stanford University, Stanford, California 94305.